 The Ballad of Paris

 The artist refocuses on the Haussmannian Paris, vegetalized, to which he is so attached; and relies on a very immersive scenography to immerse the public in this beloved Paris.
 This series is declined on various supports, the notion of walk is reinforced by the video versions of the Ballad brodacasted on a screen like a travelling in the city.
-There is this will to induce the public into feeling transported in Paris thanks to this space.

 " Jean-François Rauzier's ballads are born like these haunting tunes that capture our minds and know neither exordium nor end. "